PizziPayment/PizziAPIDB/package/README.md

 # Pizzi Database Service

-This package isolates the abstraction around Pizzi's BDD, it uses Sequelize to generate the tables and their relations.
+This package isolates the abstraction around Pizzi's DB, it uses Sequelize to generate the tables and their relations.

 # How to add Pizzi-DB as a dependency to your project ?